-§ 8.5.1 The Owner and the Contractor shall purchase and maintain insurance as set forth in AIA Document A101TM-2017, Standard Form of Agreement Between Owner and Contractor where the basis of payment is a Stipulated Sum, Exhibit A, Insurance and Bonds, and elsewhere in the Contract Documents.
+§ 8.5.1 The Owner and the Contractor shall purchase and maintain insurance as set forth in AIA Document A101TM_2017, Standard Form of Agreement Between Owner and Contractor where the basis of payment is a Stipulated Sum, and elsewhere in the Contract Documents.

-§ 8.5.2 The Contractor shall provide bonds as set forth in AIA Document A101TM-2017 Exhibit A, and elsewhere in the Contract Documents.
+§ 8.5.2 The Contractor shall provide bonds as set forth in AIA Document A201TM_2017, and elsewhere in the Contract Documents.
+Labor and payment bonds are to be provided in the amount of 100.0% of the Contract Sum, as may be amended.